activist-org/activist/CONTRIBUTING.md

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.

-Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open-source project.
+Following this guide helps to communicate that you respect the time of the developers managing and developing this open-source project.
 In return, and in accordance with this project's [code of conduct](.github/CODE_OF_CONDUCT.md), other contributors will reciprocate that respect in addressing your issue or assessing patches and features.

 If you have questions or would like to communicate with the team, please [join us in our public Matrix chat rooms](https://matrix.to/#/#activist_community:matrix.org).
 We'd be happy to hear from you!